$X(3872)$, $X(4014)$, and their bottom partners at finite temperature: The local hidden-gauge formalism

 Following a similar strategy, we take the hidden-gauge coupling constant $g$ in the Lagrangian of Eq.~(\ref{eq:LagHG}) to be channel dependent, i.e. $g_i\equiv \frac{m_\rho}{2f_i}$.
 The values of $f_i$ that we take for the charmed and bottomed mesons,

 correspond to the preferred theoretical values of the most recent PDG review~\cite{pdg}.

-One should bear in mind that small modifications of the amplitude in Eq.~(\ref{eq:kernelPV}) due to a different prescription for the hidden-gauge coupling constant, $g$, or for the $SU(4)$-breaking pattern, can be reabsorbed by the free parameters of the unitarization process, as it will become apparent in Section~\ref{sec:unitarization}.
+One should bear in mind that small modifications of the amplitude in Eq.~(\ref{eq:kernelPV}) due to a different prescription for the hidden-gauge coupling constant, $g$, or for the $SU(4)$-breaking pattern, can be reabsorbed by the free parameters of the unitarization process, as it will become apparent in Sec.~\ref{sec:unitarization}.
 For instance, the value of the cutoff can be fixed to reproduce some experimental data.
-For the pseudocalar--vector interaction, we will fix the cutoff to reproduce the vacuum mass of the $X(3872)$.
+For the pseudocalar-vector interaction, we will fix the cutoff to reproduce the vacuum mass of the $X(3872)$.